rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   See `replica set monitoring with and without a primary`_.

-  If the server is primary with an obsolete electionId, it is likely a stale primary that is going to step down.
+  If the server is primary with an obsolete setVersion or electionId, it is likely a stale primary that is going to step down.
 Mark it Unknown and let periodic monitoring detect when it becomes secondary.
-See `using electionId to detect stale primaries`_.
+See `using setVersion and electionId to detect stale primaries`_.

   A note on checking "me": Unlike `updateRSWithPrimaryFromMember`, there is no need to remove the server if the address is not equal to
   "me": since the server address will not be a member of either "hosts", "passives", or "arbiters", the server will already have been